Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Introduction

-Our contributions are therefore threefold: \begin{itemize}[leftmargin=*,label=\raisebox{0.2ex}{ $\bullet$}] \item We formulate multimodal instruction-data allocation under fixed training and evaluation settings as a goal-driven data optimization problem. \item We instantiate \gdo as a reproducible pipeline that combines six sample descriptors, shared candidate scoring, and goal-specific optimization presets over budget, video composition, coverage, and leakage. \item We provide benchmark, trajectory, subtask, and ablation evidence showing that better data optimization yields less data, faster convergence, and stronger overall performance, while also revealing why the gains differ across benchmarks. \end{itemize}
+Our contributions are therefore threefold: \begin{itemize}[leftmargin=*,label=\raisebox{0.2ex}{ $\bullet$}] \item We formulate multimodal instruction-data allocation under fixed training and evaluation settings as a goal-driven data optimization problem. \item We instantiate \gdo as a reproducible pipeline that combines six sample descriptors, shared candidate scoring, and goal-specific optimization presets over budget, video composition, coverage, and source balancing. \item We provide benchmark, trajectory, subtask, and ablation evidence showing that better data optimization yields less data, faster convergence, and higher benchmark accuracy under the fixed contract, while also revealing why the gains differ across benchmarks. \end{itemize}